nusait/nuldap-laravel/readme.md

 ldap_fake=true
 ```

 When using NuldapFake, any search will return a user with pre-filled data using Faker.
 Whatever search term you provide for a field will return as the value for that field, i.e. a `searchNetid('asdf')` will return a user with `['netid'] = 'asdf'`.
-In order to simulate not finding a user, set the query to `notfound`, i.e. `searchNetid('notfound')` and it will not find that user.
+In order to simulate not finding a user, prepend the query with `nf-`, i.e. `searchNetid('nf-blah')` and it will not find that user.

 ## New Instance:
 `$ldap = \App::make('ldap')` or `$ldap = app('ldap')`